SpringXy/N1ckArg.github.io/README.md

       "autumn": "I dream with being able to smile and leave my problems go away...just like the leafs in the fall...", "nicholas": "Thanks you...",
-      "name": "My name...is important just like me...right?...", };
+      "name": "My name...is important just like me...right?...", "lu lu": "I want you to know that I love you a lot...and I'm beyond happy to have you in my life man...thanks you...", };

     function checkCode() {